 TASKS:

-Prior to the site visit, review the applicable inspection procedure(s), specific guidance in , previous inspection reports, FNMC Plan, and MC&A-related license conditions.
+Prior to the site visit, review the applicable inspection procedure(s), specific guidance in “MC&A Inspection Procedures” (ML081920186), previous inspection reports, FNMC Plan, and MC&A-related license conditions.

 Review the licensee’s material flows and measurement systems for those flows, as described in the FNMC Plan.
 Discuss the material flows and measurement systems with the licensee.
 Tour the plant and laboratory areas and observe the MC&A measurement systems.
 Observe as many systems as possible, given the time available.
 Include weighing, volume, sampling, analytical, and NDA systems.